Thor's Hammer

 The Forceful Apex Pattern (also called God's Fist or Quadriform)

 Thor's Hammer is an aspect pattern in which two planets sit 90° apart (square) while both form a 135° aspect (sesquisquare) to a third planet.
 The third planet is the apex.
-The pattern is rarer than a T-Square and the apex's output tends to come through with unusual force, sometimes dramatically.
+The pattern is less common than a T-Square and the apex is often read as a place where pressure can concentrate or release dramatically.
 Other names: God's Fist, Quadriform.

 One square, two sesquisquares, one forceful apex